Dental Insurance Plans

 Almost two-thirds of the United States population fear they are unable to pay for quality dental care.
 As a result, too often patients wait a long time before getting simple preventive work completed that can prevent more expensive procedures at a later date due to neglect.

-With most offices now reopened in the past couple of months, dentists are dealing with the rise in cost to their own business due to the additional operational expenses in treating patients and sanitizing their practices.
+With most offices now reopened in the past couple of months, dentists are dealing with the rise in the cost of their own business due to the additional operational expenses in treating patients and sanitizing their practices.
 Getting back into the fiscal black is still a challenge.

 Due to the variety of dental plans available to consumers in today’s oral health environment, it’s important to learn the differences between them.
 Some plans require your dental practice to be part of a network while others limit maximum charges.
 Also, many have set fees for specific services.
 Dentists need to have a fundamental knowledge of how dental plans work, regardless of the type and scope of the plan designs.